Canonical bundle formula and degenerating families of volume forms: Proofs of the main theorems

 Since the closed positive $(1,1)$ current $R_T$ belongs to the first Chern class of the $\QQ$-line bundle $J + H + N - (H+N) = J$, there exists a singular hermitian metric $\psi$ of $J$ whose curvature current is equal to $R_T$ (as is well-known, see e.g. \cite[p.50]{B04}).
-This $\psi$ is the one we were looking for in the statement of (1) of the theorem : it is Lelong zero.
+This $\psi$ is the psh metric we wanted in the statement of (1) of the theorem : it has vanishing Lelong numbers.